 11. Fit stabiliser yoke to the tractor's top hitch bracket.
+Standard bracket Cat 3, use conversion bush supplied for Cat 2, alternative bracket available to suit 28mm.

-12. Place the stabiliser tubes on to the frame using the pins.
-Swing forward stabiliser bars and attach to stabiliser yoke.
+12. Place the stabiliser tubes on to the machine chassis using the pins.
+Engage the stabiliser bars and attach to stabiliser yoke.
 Be sure the stabiliser bars are free to slide.
 Do not fit locking pins.